Alex Verdugo Player Props: Red Sox vs. Athletics

-Alex Verdugo, with a slugging percentage of .341 in his past 10 games -- including one home run -- will be in action for the Boston Red Sox versus the Oakland Athletics, with Luis Medina on the mound, July 7 at 7:10 PM ET.
+Alex Verdugo, with a slugging percentage of .300 in his past 10 games -- including one home run -- will be in action for the Boston Red Sox against the Oakland Athletics, with Paul Blackburn on the mound, July 8 at 4:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Rangers.
+In his last appearance, he racked up two hits (going 2-for-4 with an RBI) against the Athletics.

 Alex Verdugo Game Info & Props vs. the Athletics